sujata0921/Psyliq/README.md

 Feel free to reach out if you're interested in learning more about this project or if you have any questions about creating your data-driven dashboards! https://www.linkedin.com/posts/sujata-sharma-6b9a6017_excel-dataanalysis-kpidashboard-activity-7207832423022133249-PGsz?utm_source=share&utm_medium=member_desktop

- excited to share that I have completed my third project with hashtag#Psyliq, focusing on HR Data Analysis using Excel and Power BI!
+Excited to share that I have completed my third project with hashtag#Psyliq, focusing on HR Data Analysis using Excel and Power BI!
 Key Insights:
 Employee Demographics:
 Analyzed age distribution, gender ratio, and educational background to understand workforce diversity.